Skip to main content

 Step 1: Extract

-Every pipeline starts with /extract.
+Every pipeline’s processing starts with /extract (classify, if used, only decides which pipeline runs).
 This processes your document and returns markdown content, bounding boxes, and optional figures.

 Storage is enabled by default.
 The extraction_id returned in the response is used to reference the saved extraction in subsequent pipeline steps.
 If you explicitly disable storage (storage.enabled: false), the extraction won’t be available for split or schema steps.